Gear Reviews8 min read

 The Problem With Most Dog Toys

-Before we get to the picks, here is what separates genuinely tough toys from the pretenders:
+Before I get to the picks, here's the thing.
+This is what separates genuinely tough toys from the pretenders:

-• Solid construction over hollow.
-Hollow toys with thin walls get crushed.
+• Solid construction beats hollow.
+Hollow toys with thin walls get crushed instantly.
 Solid or thick-walled designs hold up.

-• Size appropriate.
-A toy that is too small for your dog's mouth is easier to compress and destroy.
+• Size matters.
+A toy that's too small for your dog's mouth is easier to compress and destroy.
+It's also a major choking hazard.
 Always size up.

 1. KONG Extreme (Best Overall)

 The KONG Extreme is the gold standard for power chewers.
-Made from KONG's proprietary ultra-durable black rubber compound, it is significantly tougher than the classic red KONG.
-The hollow center can be stuffed with peanut butter, kibble, or frozen treats to extend engagement time.
+It's made from KONG's proprietary black rubber compound.
+It's significantly tougher than the classic red version.
+I stuff Maple's with peanut butter and freeze it.
+The mess is totally worth it for an hour of quiet time.

-Why it works: The irregular bounce keeps dogs interested, and the thick rubber walls resist even the most determined gnawing.
-It is also dishwasher safe, which is a genuine convenience.
+Why it works: The irregular bounce keeps dogs engaged.
+The thick rubber walls resist determined gnawing.
+It's also dishwasher safe (a major plus when dealing with dried peanut butter).

 Best for: Dogs of all sizes who need a durable chew toy that doubles as a food puzzle.